 The penalties get more serious if you start to mess with certain types of animals.
-You can face a third degree felony charge if you are accused of stealing “cattle, horses, or exotic livestock or exotic fowl.”
+You can face a third-degree felony charge if you are accused of stealing “cattle, horses, or exotic livestock or exotic fowl.”

-Stealing Precious Metals
+Theft of Precious Metals

 Swiping any amount of aluminum bronze, copper, or brass is a state jail felony.
 (Tinfoil doesn’t count.)
 If the value of these metals is over $20,000, you will face more severe charges.

-Stealing a Firearm or Controlled Substances
+Theft of a Firearm or Controlled Substances

 Felons cannot legally own a gun according to federal law; if you have a previous felony charge on your record, getting caught with a stolen firearm is a serious situation.